Updated June 2026

 • Difficult tenants: We know Florida landlord-tenant law and can handle the situation.

 You get your cash at closing.
 We deal with whatever comes next.
-If you're tired of being a landlord, call (561) 258-9405 or get a free cash offer.
+If you're tired of being a landlord, call (561) 258-9405 or get a written cash offer.

 Florida Landlord-Tenant Law and Your Sale